cs-4241-2023/shortstack/README.md

 ## WPI Badminton Club Grade Tracker
-I created a web app for Badminton Club members who using their participation in this course as a gym credit to track their progress toward their grade goal.
-The user enters their target grade that they would like to receive and the dates and amount of hours they attended on each day to keep track of the users progress toward their grading goal.
+I created a web app for Badminton Club members who are using their participation in this course as a gym credit to track their progress toward their grade goal.
+The user enters their target grade and the dates + amount of hours they attended on each day to keep track of the user's progress toward their grading goal.

 The user can also edit their grading goal and delete entries they make.